 Scale Remote MCP Server Resources

-You can scale your MCP server’s resources up or down to match your workload needs.
+After creating an MCP server, you can scale its resources up or down to match your workload needs.
 Resource allocation affects your billing costs, which are charged per compute unit hour.

 Prerequisites